espnet/espnet/doc/tutorial.md

 ### Change options in run.sh

-We rely on [utils/parse_options.sh](https://github.com/kaldi-asr/kaldi/blob/master/egs/wsj/s5/utils/parse_options.sh) to paser command line arguments in shell script and it's ued in run.sh:
+We rely on [utils/parse_options.sh](https://github.com/kaldi-asr/kaldi/blob/master/egs/wsj/s5/utils/parse_options.sh) to paser command line arguments in shell script and it's used in run.sh:

 e.g. If the script has `ngpu` option